 Infinity parradox

-The fact that all real numbers above can be expressed as a reciprocal value between 0 and 1, leads to a paradox.
-The numerical space has a greater density than all of the other number line above one, including real numbers.
+The fact that all real numbers above ONE can be expressed as a reciprocal value between 0 and 1 leads to a paradox.
+The numerical space has a greater density than all the other number line above one, including real numbers.
 Yet the space between 0 and 1, can hold the same number of infinite fractions, as the space between 1 and 2.
 So the same goes for each number the gets added sequentially.
 So which has the greatest density?
 The space between zero and one, or the space between zero and three?

 You should think that the space between zero and three should have 3 times as many numbers.
 Yet each number that appears in the numerical space above 1 will have a reciprocal value, a one-to-one correspondence, to a point within the space between 0 and 1.
+Now that is pretty mind-blowing, and you might like to take a moment to think about that.

 This paradox was determined by Bertrand Russel.
 In set theory, any definable subclass of a set is a set in its own right.
 As the subset of reciprocal space is denser than the entire infinity of numbers on the number line, we run into a mathematical contradiction when trying to identify the density of ℵ0.